Lindiwe Mabuza: Early life and career

-In 1979 the then ANC president Oliver Reginald Tambo assigned Mabuza to open ANC offices in Scandinavia and to become the ANC's Chief Representative to Scandinavian countries, residing in Stockholm, Sweden.
+In 1979, the then ANC president Oliver Reginald Tambo assigned Mabuza to open ANC offices in Scandinavia and to become the ANC's Chief Representative to Scandinavian countries, residing in Stockholm, Sweden.
 Tambo reflected later in his speech to the ANC's women section in 1981 in Angola that "Comrade Lindiwe Mabuza cried and sobbed and ultimately collapsed on top of herself when she learnt she had been appointed ANC Chief Representative to the Scandinavian countries.
 But, looking at the record, could any man have done better?"
 During her time in Sweden, she mobilised support for the ANC and raised funds for ANC work across the world, especially for exiled South Africans in Zambia.
 She also led campaigns and lobbied towards the isolation of South Africa through trade bans and boycotts.
 She forged strong relationships with Scandinavians and was very close to the Prime minister of Sweden, Olof Palme, who was a major supporter of the ANC and resistance to the apartheid government.
 She had become such a formidable force against the apartheid government that on Monday, 8 September 1986, the ANC office was bombed with the hope of killing her and sabotaging the work she was doing.
 By the time Mabuza left Scandinavia, she had been so successful that the international offices of the ANC that she managed had grown to include Finland, Denmark, and Norway.

-In 1986, Mabuza was transferred from Sweden to the United States where she served as the ANC's Chief Representative.
+In 1986, Mabuza was transferred from Sweden to the United States to serve as the ANC's Chief Representative there.
 With the aid of the Swedes, Mabuza managed to open and run an office based in Washington, DC.
-She arrived in America shortly after the American government had imposed sanctions on Apartheid South Africa.
-She continued to lobby congress and to work with many American activists like Jesse Jackson, Harry Belafonte, Jane Fonda and many others.
+She arrived in America shortly after the American government had imposed sanctions on apartheid South Africa.
+She continued to lobby congress and to work with many American activists, such as Jesse Jackson, Harry Belafonte, Jane Fonda and many others.
 She was instrumental in the many boycotts, rallies and other efforts to frustrate the apartheid government.
 Her efforts, with the help of other organizations and American colleges across America, led to Coca-Cola and many other such corporations withdrawing their investments from South Africa.
 Later, after the political prisoners from Robben Island were released, including Nelson Mandela, Mabuza was key in organising Mandela's first visit to America after his release.